-However, what I have experienced over the last 8 years is that this mostly occurs due to cluttered and outdated files stored in the cache partition even after the update.
-Therefore, after updating device, whether you updated it using your PC or through OTA, you must wipe your Android device’s cache partition to let your Android device move new updated files to cache partition.
-I assure you that your Android device with perform same as it was earlier without any lag or performance issue.
+Therefore, after updating the device, whether you updated it using your PC or through OTA, you must wipe your Android device’s Cache Partition.
+This lets your Android device move new updated app and system files to the Cache Partition.
+I assure you that your Android device doing this will speed up your Android device significantly.

-Don’t worry about losing data or resetting the phone as wiping Android cache partition is completely safe.
-The cache partition contains files that are frequently accessed by the Android system and are required to help Android perform faster while multitasking.
-Therefore, proceed without thinking twice and make the android phone run faster.
+Wiping Cache partition is completely safe.
+The cache partition contains files that are frequently accessed by the Android system.
+These files in Cache partition helps Android perform faster while multitasking.

 Things You Need